Amy Myers (artist)

-Amy Myers (born 1965 in Austin, Texas) is an American artist whose strong forms, compositions and geometric symmetry situates her practice in a lineage with the work of Lee Boutecou, Hilma af Klint, Georgia O'Keefe, and Roberto Matta.
+Amy Myers (born 1965 in Austin, Texas) is an American artist whose strong forms, compositions and geometric symmetry situates her practice in a lineage with the work of Lee Boutecou, Hilma af Klint, Georgia O'Keeffe, and Roberto Matta.

 Early life

 Born in Austin, Texas, Myers grew up around scientists.
 She recalls, "As a very young child, I was involved in discussions concerning theoretical physics and contemporary cosmology.
 Because of these discussions I grew up with a lot of questions about how the universe works, and why things function as they do.
 I was surrounded by images of molecules, and I think my subject matter stems from a dialogue that I had with my family about such images.
 As a result, I'm interested in the internal logic of things and the unpredictable nature of the universe."
 Myers spent a portion of her childhood living in Adana, Turkey where she traveled extensively throughout the Middle East and Europe.